apache/spark/docs/apache-airflow-providers-docker/connections/docker.rst

 --------------------------

 Login
-    Specify the docker registry username.
+    Specify the Docker registry username.

 Password
-    Specify the docker registry plaintext password.
+    Specify the Docker registry plaintext password.

 Host
-    Specify the URL to the docker registry.
+    Specify the URL to the Docker registry.
 Ex: ``https://index.docker.io/v1``

 Port (optional)
     Specify the port if not specified in host.